Credential Stuffing: What it is and How to Stop it

 • Rate-limit sources of non-residential traffic: Traffic coming from commercial data centers is easy to spot.
 It is almost certainly bot traffic, which means it must be looked at differently than regular user traffic.
 Set strict rate limits and block or ban IPs that behave in strange ways.

-• Don't allow email addresses to be used as usernames: Credential stuffing works when the same usernames or account IDs are used for multiple services.
-If you don't allow people to use an email address as their account ID, they are much less likely to use the same username and password on another site.
+• Don't allow email addresses to be used as usernames: If your organization doesn't allow people to use an email address as their account ID, they are less likely to use the same username and password on another site.

-Want to learn more about Arkose Labs and our $1 Million Credential Stuffing Warranty?
+Want to learn more about Arkose Labs?
 Book a demo today!

 FAQ

-Credential stuffing is a subset of account takeover attacks, where fraudsters constantly try different username-password combinations until a valid match is found.
+Credential stuffing is a subset of account takeover attacks, a type of cyberattack where black hat hackers constantly try different username-password combinations until a valid match is found.
 They deploy bots to scale up the attacks at reduced costs.
-With consumer information readily available to fraudsters for purchase — due to personal information being exposed from years of data breaches — credential stuffing has come to play a key role in carrying out account takeover (ATO) attacks.
+With consumer information readily available to criminals for purchase — due to personal information being exposed from years of data breaches — credential stuffing has come to play a key role in carrying out account takeover (ATO) attacks.

-It is called credential stuffing because of the hacking technique that fraudsters employ.
-Using stolen passwords, fraudsters are able to unlock multiple accounts since people reuse their passwords across digital accounts and websites.
+It is called this because of the hacking technique that cybercriminals employ.
+Using stolen passwords, attackers are able to unlock multiple accounts since people often engage in password reuse across digital accounts and websites.
+Credential stuffing is related to password stuffing and brute force attacks.

 There are many reasons why global brands trust Arkose labs in their fight against credential stuffing.
-We list down only five here:
+Here are five:

 1. Arkose Labs is the only vendor in the world to offer a fully insured credential stuffing warranty, where our partners get up to $1million loss recovery.